 Your body, to balance out its fat storage requirements, will try to store fat somewhere else after you remove the fat during liposuction if your caloric intake allows it.
 Unfortunately, this may result in your body storing more fat around your internal organs, called visceral fat, which is unhealthy fat storage and is more common after liposuction.

 Researchers aren’t sure exactly why this compensatory visceral fat accumulation occurs, but they do know exercise is the key to protecting against it.

-Exercise is a solid strategy for maintaining results after liposuction, while also keeping an eye on caloric intake.
+Exercise is a solid strategy for maintaining results after liposuction, while also keeping an eye on the types of food you eat – avoid the fried fatty ones!
 That means eating a healthy diet and exercising regularly.

 Getting fat in all the right places

 Part of the suite of skills your liposuction doctor has is knowing just how much fat to remove during your liposuction procedure.
 Removing too much fat from an area can result in there being only skin over muscle or bone, which isn’t the goal (and doesn’t look good).
 Conversely, not enough fat removed can leave you without the contours you were after.